puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/spotlight.md

 ## Collection Options

-- `alt_path` Alternative path to a Spotlight database.
+- `alt_dir` Alternative path to a Spotlight database.
 This configuration is **optional**
 - `include_additional` Artemis will parse additional known Spotlight database locations.
 This configuration is **optional**